Bartow, Florida: Library

 The Bartow Public Library is a member of the Polk County Library Cooperative.
-The library is located at 2150 S. Broadway Ave.
+It is located at 2150 S. Broadway Ave.
 Bartow, FL 33830.
-The library first started May 19, 1897 above Polk County National Bank.
-After obtaining a Carnegie Grant the public library was opened on February 8, 1915.
-It moved to the current location in 1998.
-The Polk County Historical and Genealogical Library is housed within the Polk County Historical Museum in the historic Old Polk County Courthouse and contains more than 40,000 items in its collection pertaining to history and genealogy of the eastern United States.
+The library was started on May 19, 1897, above Polk County National Bank.
+After obtaining a Carnegie Grant, the public library was opened on February 8, 1915.
+It moved to its current location in 1998.

+The Polk County Historical and Genealogical Library is housed within the Polk County Historical Museum in the historic Old Polk County Courthouse, and contains more than 40,000 items in its collection pertaining to history and genealogy of the eastern United States.

 Notable people

 As it is the county seat, many government officials and politicians have been associated with Bartow since its founding.
-Perhaps the most notable is Spessard Holland, former Florida governor and U.S. Senator, who governed the state during World War Two and introduced the Twenty-fourth Amendment to the United States Constitution, which prohibited use of the poll tax in federal elections.
+Perhaps the most notable is Spessard Holland, former Florida governor and U.S. senator, who governed the state during World War II and introduced the Twenty-fourth Amendment to the United States Constitution, which prohibited use of the poll tax in federal elections.
 Holland had opposed previous civil rights legislation.
 Spessard L. Holland Elementary, named in his honor, opened in 2009.
 His predecessor in the U.S. Senate, Charles O. Andrews, also attended school in Bartow.
-Others who were raised and schooled in Bartow include former Florida Supreme Court Chief Justice Stephen Grimes, former Florida Secretary of State Katherine Harris, who had a key role during the 2000 U.S. Presidential election, and former U.S. congressman Adam Putnam.
+Others who were raised and schooled in Bartow include former Florida Supreme Court Chief Justice Stephen Grimes, former Florida Secretary of State Katherine Harris, who had a key role during the 2000 U.S. presidential election, and former U.S. congressman Adam Putnam.

 The most notable military officer from Bartow is four-star general James Van Fleet, who was the commanding officer of the United Nations forces during the Korean War.
 Other generals associated with the City of Bartow include Albert H. Blanding, who served during World War One, and Confederate General Evander M. Law, who lived for his last forty years in Bartow.

 Numerous men who became professional athletes were born, lived in or associated with the city of Bartow.
 Some were born in Polk General Hospital, a public hospital in Bartow which closed in 1995, but most were generally associated with other cities in Polk County.
 Born in Bartow and raised elsewhere in the county were NFL linebacker Ray Lewis, NBA guard Tracy McGrady, and motocross star James "Bubba" Stewart.
 Other athletes who were raised and educated in Bartow include former NFL defensive back (2023 Hall of Fame class) Ken Riley, former NFL defensive back Marcus Floyd, former Cleveland Indians outfielder Frank Baker, and former NASCAR driver Rick Wilson.

 Other notable people from Bartow include Lake Eola Park founder Jacob Summerlin, January 2010 Playboy Playmate Jaime Faith Edmondson, centenarian Charlie Smith, lynching victim Fred Rochelle, and Ossian Sweet, a physician who challenged the color line in Detroit and was acquitted of murder charges.